-The Subarea is dominated by this land use type.
-This zoning designation intends to provide for attached housing types from two to six units that are compatible in scale, form, and character with single family houses and contain two or more attached, stacked, or clustered homes including duplexes, and townhomes that range from triplexes to sixplexes, stacked flats, and cottage housing (per HB 1110).
-Attached units can be on their own fee-simple lot, or all on one lot.
-The MH-designated land represents the dominant use type within the Subarea, with approximately 94 acres of MH-designated land provided, which represents approximately 15% of the Subarea and approximately 35 percent of the privately owned and developable portion of the Subarea (i.e. not golf course or tribal land).
-The assumed density range is between 12 - 20 units per gross acre, which would allow for a range of 1,128 and 1,880 units, depending on the developers choices, market demand and the required roadway, landscaping and recreation requirements.
-Other allowed uses in the MH-designated areas are those that either support residential land uses or are similar, such as family day cares, adult retirement communities, schools and utility facilities.
+This zoning designation intends to provide for attached housing types from two to five units that are compatible with single family houses in scale, form, and character.
+Middle housing is defined by containing two or more attached, stacked, or clustered homes such as duplexes, townhomes that range from triplexes to fiveplexes, and stacked flats (per HB 1110).
+Attached units can be on their own fee-simple lot or all on one lot.
+The MH-designated land represents the dominant use type within the Subarea, with approximately 94 acres of MH-designated land provided accounting for approximately 15 percent of the Subarea and approximately 35 percent of the privately owned and developable portion of the Subarea (i.e. not City golf course or tribe owned land).
+The assumed density is 10 units per gross acre, which would allow for up to 1,880 dwelling units depending on the developers' choices, market demand, and roadway, landscaping, and recreation requirements.
+Other allowed uses in the MH-designated areas are those that either support residential land uses or are similar, such as family day cares, adult retirement communities, schools, and utility facilities.